-When it comes to exploring the beautiful landscapes of Ireland, one topic that’s always on everyone’s lips is the weather.
+When it comes to exploring the beautiful landscapes of Ireland, one topic that’s always on everyone’s lips is when is the best time of the year to visit Ireland.
 The Irish weather has quite the reputation for being variable, known for its knack of squeezing all four seasons into a single day.
 It might sound like a meteorological rollercoaster, but with the right preparations, you’ll find that dealing with Irish weather is quite manageable, and extreme weather events are a rare occurrence.

 Spring in Ireland (March to May):